 The metabolic switch to ketosis your body makes will have immediate effects (loss of water weight) and continuous long-term benefits (weight loss, energy).
 Whether you’re on Atkins, Paleo, Keto or one of the other low-carb diets, chances are you’re seeing results.
 And, people stick to diets when they see results!

-All of these benefits add up to one big idea that resonates with low-carb dieters: They’re healthier.
+All of these benefits add up to one big idea that resonates with reduced-carb dieters: They’re healthier.
 The scale shows them a number that’s getting lower every day.
 They’re focused and have more energy.
 Their annual checkups go better.
 All around, they look, feel and are healthier!

-While some fad diets come and go, diets rooted in the low-carb philosophy have stayed because they’re proven.
+While some fad diets come and go, diets rooted in the reduced-carb philosophy have stayed because they’re proven.
 More importantly, they’re easy to follow and deliver measurable results.
 They’re effective and popular, and that makes them a viable option for anyone who not only wants to lose weight, but live a generally healthier life.